azizketari/covid19_ISMIR/README.md

 - **Step 1:** Download the required files to your bucket and load the required model in your local
 (this step will take ~10 min)
-> Optional: If you have already downloaded the scispacy model, you should modify the file ./content/download_content.sh to not repeat that step
+> Optional: If you have already downloaded the scispacy models, you should modify the file ./content/download_content.sh to not repeat that step
 ```
 source ./content/download_content.sh
-pip install -U ./scispacy_models/en_core_sci_lg-0.2.4.tar.gz
 ```

 - **Step 2:** Start the extraction of text from the pdf documents